 the Native Plant Finder of the National Wildlife Foundation, which is based on Doug Tallamy’s research

 the Native Plants Database of the National Audubon Society

 Let someone else do the planning for you

-Either by acquiring a predetermined selection designed for a specific purpose (for example, the plant collections offered by the Native Plant Trust at Garden in the Woods) or by hiring a landscape designer who is knowledgeable about native plants (the Ecological Landscape Alliance maintains a searchable Eco-Directory of landscape professionals who promote ecological and sustainable landscape practices).
+Either by acquiring a predetermined selection designed for a specific purpose (for example, the plant collections offered by the Native Plant Trust at Garden in the Woods) or by hiring a landscape designer who is knowledgeable about native plants (see our list of local landscape designers with native plant expertise).